Best Iran Cultural Tour for 2021

 Naqsh-e Jahan Square

 This square is a spot in Isfahan which upholds a series of historical events at its heart.
 Naqsh-e Jahan square has seen delights, wars, military marches, and polo games during history.
 Timurids constructed this square in the center of the city.
 Shah Abbas I expanded it and it gradually found this glory and splendor.

 Sheikh Lotfollah Mosque

 Sheikh Lotfollah Mosque is one of the well-known tourist attractions of Isfahan.
 The details of this mosque will amaze you for a long time.
 This mosque was designed by the philosopher, architect, and poet Sheikh Bahai.
-A mosque that was built without a court-yard for the royal court that takes different colors in different hours of the day.
+A mosque that was built without a court-yard for the royal court takes different colors at different hours of the day.

-This mosque is one of the national heritage sites and after the record, a common stamp was published by China to make its reputation international.
+This mosque is one of the national heritage sites and after the record, a common stamp was published by China to make its reputation universal.
 Sheikh Lotfollah Mosque has one of the most circular domes among the mosques throughout the world.
 Interior design, adornments, and the color of tiles show the peak of beauty in Islamic-Iranian architecture.

 This amazing bridge was built at the time of Shah Abbas II and it is known as a masterpiece of Persian architecture.
 Khaju Bridge, with a symmetrical shape, is constructed over the Zayandeh Rood River.
 This structure has had functions such as dam and regulator of water current and has remained intact over the years.
 Khaju Bridge is among the national heritage sites.
 Right in the middle of the bridge, there is a small space, with simple adornments, but suitable for the royal family so that they could see the spectacular view of the Zayandeh Rood River.